CryptoBLK/Abelian/CONTRIBUTING.md

 * If modifying code for which Doxygen headers exist, that header must be modified to match.
 * Tests would be nice to have if you're adding functionality.

-Patches are preferably to be sent via a Github pull request.
+Patches are preferably to be sent via a Gitlab pull request.
 If that can't be done, patches in "git format-patch" format can be sent (eg, posted to fpaste.org with a long enough timeout and a link posted to #abelian-dev on irc.freenode.net).